Immunoreceptor tyrosine-based inhibitory motif: Signaling by ITIM

-The main characteristic of ITIM-containing molecules is that they become tyrosyl-phopshorylated.
+The main characteristic of ITIM-containing molecules is that they become tyrosyl-phosphorylated.
 In order to become phosphorylated, the inhibitory receptor has to be brought in close proximity to the kinase.
 This may be achieved by co-crosslinking with an ITAM motif of activating receptor that recruits a Src family kinase.
 ITIMs place phosphatases near ITAM-containing receptors, allowing phosphatases to dephosphorylate.
 This results in the deactivation of the signaling pathway of the ITAM-related receptor.
 Ligand independent phosphorylation of ITIM-bearing molecules may also occur.

 Phosphorylated ITIM molecules then recruit SH2 domain-containing phosphatases.
-Four SH2 domain-containing phosphatases have been identified: the two lipid phosphatases SHIP1 and SHIP2 and the two protein tyrosine phosphatases(PTPs) SHP-1 and SHP-2.
+Four SH2 domain-containing phosphatases have been identified: the two lipid phosphatases SHIP1 and SHIP2 and the two protein tyrosine phosphatases (PTPs) SHP-1 and SHP-2.
 The dephosphorylation of cell activation critical substrates results due to phosphorylated ITIM's serving as recruitment sites for SHP-1 and SHP-2.
 The vast majority of ITIM-containing receptors were found to recruit either SHIPs or SHPs.
 These phosphatases inhibit activation of molecules involved in cell signaling, most commonly by binding to activating receptors including TCRs, BCRs and FcRs.
 Subsequently, phospholipase Cy and phosphatidylinositol 3-kinase (PLCy and PI3-K) are activated, together leading to the production of phosphoinositol messengers and increase in cytoplasmic Ca2+.

 SHIP

 Several ITIM-bearing receptors bind SHIP, including FcγRIIB.
-SHIP is a 5' inositol phosphatase that is expressed in most hematopoietic cells.
+SHIP is a 5′ inositol phosphatase that is expressed in most hematopoietic cells.
 It plays an important regulatory role in the immune system.
 SHIP consists of an N-terminal SH2 domain, a catalytic domain and a C-terminal tail that contains two phosphorylation sites.
-There are several isoforms of SHIP and the expression of these isoforms differs among different cell types..
+There are several isoforms of SHIP and the expression of these isoforms differs among different cell types.
 In addition, another SHIP gene, SHIP-2, has been identified.
 SHIP-2 is also expressed in non-hematopoietic cells.

 The binding of SHIP to ITIM-bearing receptors is mediated by the SH2 domain.
 There are several mechanisms by which SHIP can inhibit cell activation.
 These can be divided into mechanisms that involve the catalytic activity of SHIP and mechanisms that involve interactions of other molecules with the C-terminal part of SHIP.